LarveTable/etude-pratique-CNNs/README.md

  - [x] Try to run SHAP examples
  - [x] Use shap with vgg16
  - [x] Change code to use it with vgg19
- - [ ] Use shap with vgg19 -> Error : kernel keeps dying for no reason :/
+ - [x] Use shap with vgg19 -> Error : kernel keeps dying for no reason :/ -> fixed (reducing the nsample
  - [ ] Make the VGG19 work, not in notebook but within a poetry project
  - [ ] Select images remotely fetching from the imagenet database